 When you arrive you will find a parking lot.
 From here there is a 1-kilometer circuit, which leads you through several rock-art sites.
-The rock art was distinctly different to many I had seen before.
-There were several alien looking figures that guides had told us were bad people.
+The rock art was distinctly different from many I had seen before.
+There were several alien-looking figures that guides had told us were bad people.
 Instead of dot painting, only many of the paintings had solid lines.
 With hundreds of different tribes across the country over thousands of years, it’s so intriguing to see the different styles and stories being told.

 SANDSTONE & RIVER BUSH WALK

 There is a longer option than the 1km circuit.
 It begins at the Bardedjildji walk and extends for 6.5 kilometers.
-Along the way you will have beautiful, scenic views of the East Alligator River, floodplains, billabongs, sandstone rock formations and Cat Fish Creek.
+Along the way you will have beautiful, scenic views of the East Alligator River, floodplains, billabongs, sandstone rock formations, and Cat Fish Creek.
 The hike can take anywhere from 3- 5 hours depending on your pace.
 You will definitely need to take water, snacks, and sunscreen for this mini-adventure.